Adapted from Entice with Spice by Shubhra Ramineni

 1-2 fresh chili peppers, cut in half lengthwise (optional)

 1. Wash the fish and pat very dry.
 Cut the fish into 2-inch pieces.

 2. Heat a medium saucepan over medium heat and swirl in the oil.
 When the oil is heated, add the onion, ginger and garlic.
 Turn the heat to medium-low and let the aromatics cook slowly.
 Saute until very fragrant, about 5 minutes.
 Take care not to let it burn!

 3. Add the tomato and saute for another 3 minutes, stirring frequently.
 Use your spatula and smash the tomatoes a bit, to break them up.

 4. Add the garam masala, chili powder, salt and pepper.
 Stir to combine and cook for 2 minutes.
 This is the masala (spice base).

 5. Turn the heat to medium-high.
 Pour in the coconut milk and the water.
+Add in the chili pepper if using.
 When the mixture comes to a good boil, add in the fish and cook for 4 minutes or so, until the fish is cooked through.